roboconf/roboconf.github.io/en/user-guide-0.1/launching-the-web-administration.md

 	http://localhost:8000/

 All the dynamic part is handled by Javascript.
-Si, this application is only made up of static files.
+This application is only made up of static files.
 You could serve them from any web server.

 > Do not open directly the *index.html* file into your web browser (file:/...).